Where is the birth center located?

 Yes we do!
 Our Nurse-Midwives are specialists in women's wellness, pre-conception counseling, breastfeeding support, and family planning.
 Call for an appointment for any of your women's health needs.

 I'm an RN, Doula, Massage Therapist, etc, can I work for you?

-First Breath is blessed to have a great staff that exemplifies the heart and soul of our practice, but we are always looking for new, passionate individuals who might join our team.
-If you’re interested in working beside an amazing group of women, contact us with what kind of work you do, and a little about yourself.
-We don't have doulas on staff directly, but we give out lots of referrals.
+First Breath is blessed with a great staff that exemplifies the heart and soul of our practice, but we are always looking for new, passionate individuals who might join our team as staff or as Premium Partners.
+Our Premium Partners provide services that complement what the birth center offers in exchange for a partnership with the birth center that includes cross-marketing and referral.
+If you’re interested in working beside an amazing group of professionals, contact us with what kind of work you do, and a little about yourself.
+If you are interested in our Premium Partnership, please contact Sharhonda.Jackson@outlook.com.

 How can I help?

 Get the word out: Besides talking about us to friends and relatives, you can help us present information to the public every chance we get.
 Let us know if there is a group we can talk to, including women’s clubs, church groups, etc, or health/parenting fairs in your community.
 Also, talk to your health care provider!
 If you see an OB/Gyn for women’s health, ask if they’ve heard of us and let them know how excited you are for this option in our area.
 Ask if they have considered collaborating with us to offer such a great service to their patients.
 If you see a chiropractor, massage therapist, pediatrician—anyone-- ask if they’ve heard about the birth center, and give them our info!
 We have business cards and other marketing materials available, and are happy to answer questions from other providers and professionals by phone or email.